 “But these are all extreme cases,” I hear you saying.
 Yes, they are.

-5 Steps to Build And Effectively Use a Memory Palace
+5 Steps to Build and Use the Memory Palace

-There are many practical methods for the memory palace outside of setting world records.
-You can use this technique to recall long to-do lists, grocery lists, names, and more.
+There are many practical methods for a memory palace outside of setting world records.
+You can use this technique to recall long to-do lists, grocery lists, names, a foreign language and more.

 1. Select Your Palace

-Before even starting, you need to have a place that you are familiar with.
-This technique is only ever going to work for you if you can mentally see and walk around the area effortlessly.
-It’s why I suggested an office, or your home or a familiar route.
+Before even starting, you need to have a place in mind that you are familiar with.
+This technique works best if you can mentally see and walk around the area effortlessly.
+It’s why I suggest your office, home, school, or a familiar route you walk every day.

 2. Identify Distinctive Features

 Once you have a palace, you need to pay especially close attention to the features.
-For example, if you used your home as your palace, the first thing you’ll think of is likely the front door.
+For example, if you used your home as your palace, distinctive features could include the front door, basement, kitchen, office, etc.

 3. Imprint Your Palace

-- Walk the actual route physically and repeat out loud the distinctive features when you see them.
+- Walk the actual route physically when possible, and repeat out loud the distinctive features when you see them.

 - List the selected features on a piece of paper and mentally walk through them.